nixcodeit/nixcode-ai/.nixcode/init.md

 ## Project Overview

 nixcode-ai is a terminal-based client for interacting with Large Language Models (LLMs), with support for multiple providers including Anthropic (Claude), OpenAI (GPT models), Groq, OpenRouter, and Gemini.
 It's a Rust-based TUI (Text User Interface) application that provides a modern, terminal-friendly interface for communicating with AI assistants directly from the command line.
 The application features a vim-inspired input system, a chat interface, and an innovative tool invocation framework that allows the AI to use external tools.
+The project also includes a web application interface built with React and TypeScript.

 ## Architecture

 The project follows a modular architecture organized as a Rust workspace with multiple packages:

-1. **Main Application (apps/nixcode-cli)**: The terminal interface and user interaction layer
+1. **Terminal Interface (apps/nixcode-cli)**: The main terminal interface and user interaction layer
+2. **Web Interface (apps/web)**: A React-based web application for accessing the LLM functionality
-2. **LLM SDK Library (libs/llm_sdk)**: API client for LLM providers (Anthropic, OpenAI, Groq, OpenRouter, Gemini)
+3. **LLM SDK Library (libs/llm_sdk)**: API client for LLM providers (Anthropic, OpenAI, Groq, OpenRouter, Gemini)
-3. **Core Library (libs/nixcode)**: Core functionality including tools, utilities and event management
+4. **Core Library (libs/nixcode)**: Core functionality including tools, utilities and event management
-4. **Procedural Macros (libs/nixcode-macros)**: Custom macros for the project
+5. **Procedural Macros (libs/nixcode-macros)**: Custom macros for the project

 The application follows an event-driven architecture where:
 - UI events are captured and processed by the main app